... in open computer study labs

 The library is equipped with a photocopier and printers.
 Students may print articles and information from the Internet or the library's research tools, but not documents from a disk or other media.
-To pay for photocopying purchase a Debitek card from the vending machine located on the wall near the copy machine.
+To pay for photocopying, purchase a Debitek card from the vending machine located on the wall near the copy machine.
 Copies cost 20¢ per page.
-The library is equipped with the Debitek print system, sharing the free pages credited to student login accounts for the open labs (see above) each semester.
+The library computers use the Debitek print system, sharing the free pages credited to student login accounts for the open labs (see above) each semester.
 Please see section above for information about free printing, login and printing instructions.

 ... in the Health Sciences open computer lab

 Located in Room HS 266, this open lab also provides convenient computers and printers for student use.
 Login and printing instructions are the same as described above.